 Step 2 - check UK self-employed workers in the EU

 If you are a UK self-employed worker in the EU and you have a UK-issued A1/E101 form, you will remain subject to UK legislation for the duration of the period shown on the form.

-If the end date on your form is after Brexit, you should contact the relevant EU, EEA or Swiss authority to confirm whether you need to start paying social security contributions in that country after Brexit, as well as UK National Insurance contributions.
+If the end date on your form is after Brexit, you should contact the relevant EU or EEA authority to confirm whether you need to start paying social security contributions in that country after Brexit, as well as UK National Insurance contributions.